doc4d/docs/docs/Desktop/clientServer.md

   ![](../assets/en/Desktop/remote-not-responding.png)

-The QUIC session timeout is 15 minutes by default, it can be modified using the `QUIC session timeout` selector of the [`SET DATABASE PARAMETER`](../commands/set-database-parameter) command.
+The QUIC session timeout is 900 seconds (15 minutes) by default, it can be modified using the `QUIC session timeout` selector of the [`SET DATABASE PARAMETER`](../commands/set-database-parameter) command.